railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 At this point you've accepted 10 units into your company, in a location defined by the Warehouse that you specified near the top of your Purchase Order.

-To check actual stock levels, use the menu  *Inventory Control > Location Structure* , find \ ``Stock``\   in the hierarchy using the expand/collapse controls to make your way through the tree and click it.
+To check actual stock levels, use the menu :menuselection:`Inventory Control --> Location Structure` , find \ ``Stock``\   in the hierarchy using the expand/collapse controls to make your way through the tree and click it.
 That will show everything in the \ ``Stock``\   location and below it – including  *Real stock*  (the actual quantity recorded in that location and below it) and  *Virtual stock*  (the quantities expected in future when all receipts and despatches have been made) – both \ ``10``\   in this case.

 Alternatively you could click the top-level \ ``Locations``\   line to highlight it (not the \ ``Locations``\   text itself), and then click the  *Print*  button to the top right of the form to test the available different reports (such as  *Lots by Location* ).
 You'll see that you've now got \ ``10``\   pieces of \ ``Titanium Alloy Radiator``\   in the location \ ``Input``\   and \ ``-10``\   pieces in the location \ ``Suppliers``\   as shown in the next Figure.